-Over the course of his 25-year career, Mattox has:
+Over the course of the last three decades, Mattox has

-* led writing workshops at Duke, Vanderbilt, the University of Virginia, and other major universities;
+- served as an interim headmaster at a private school and led writing workshops at Duke, Vanderbilt, the University of Virginia, and other prominent universities;

 - written supplemental curriculum guides on civic virtue, including one which won a national SPNovation Award from the State Policy Network (SPN); and

 - directed a documentary film and a number of education-related video shorts, including a feature story which won a 2015 Spark Freedom national award.